TPII-PadelPals/payments-service/README.md

 ## Mercado Pago

+In this project, we will be using Mercado Pago "Checkout Pro" solution for payments.

 ### Setup Ngrok
 MercadoPago does not offer a fully local development framework, so it will be needed to deploy the payment-service in order for it to fully interact with MercadoPago.